16-week competition that starts on 2/3 April. 8 team divisions (where possible)

 Teams receive 4 extra points for the team win

 Double yellow dot for B Grade, single yellow dot for C Grade and below.
 If a B grader plays a C grader or below, the higher graded player chooses the ball.
-To be supplied by Host Team.
+New Balls to be supplied by Host Team.